Malinda Pushpakumara

-Pawuluge Malinda Pushpakumara, commonly as Malinda Pushpakumara (born 24 March 1987) is a professional Sri Lankan cricketer who plays Test and ODIs.
+Pawuluge Malinda Pushpakumara, commonly as Malinda Pushpakumara (born 24 March 1987) is a professional Sri Lankan cricketer who played Test and ODIs.
 He plays for Colombo Cricket Club in first-class cricket.
 In January 2019, he took all ten wickets in an innings in a first-class cricket match.

 Domestic career

 He took the most wickets in the 2016–17 Premier League Tournament, with a total of 77 dismissals from 9 matches and 18 innings.

 In November 2017, he was named the best bowler in domestic cricket for the 2016–17 season at Sri Lanka Cricket's annual awards.

 He also took the most wickets in the 2017–18 Premier League Tournament, with a total of 70 dismissals from 10 matches and 20 innings.
 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 He was the leading wicket-taker for the tournament, with fifteen dismissals in six matches.

 In August 2018, he was named in Kandy's squad for the 2018 SLC T20 League.

 In January 2019, during the round six match between Colombo Cricket Club and Saracens Sports Club in the 2018–19 Premier League Tournament, Pushpakumara took all ten wickets in the second innings of the match.
 It was the first ten-wicket haul in an innings in first-class cricket since 2009, and the best figures since 1995.
 In the same match, he also took his 700th first-class wicket and became the second Sri Lankan bowler to take all ten wickets in an innings.
 He finished the tournament as the leading wicket-taker, with 63 dismissals in nine matches, which included seven five-wicket hauls.

 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In January 2020, he was the leading wicket-taker in the 2019–20 SLC Twenty20 Tournament, with eighteen dismissals in nine matches.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.

 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.